 - 1 onion diced

-- 1 red bell pepper diced
+- 1 bell pepper red or green diced

 - 2 bay leaves

-- 1 tablespoon minced garlic
+- 1 tbsp minced garlic

-Remove bay leaves and serve.
+- Remove bay leaves and serve.

-Keeps in the refrigerator covered up to 5 days.
+- Keeps in the refrigerator covered up to 5 days.
 Can be frozen.